-Tween Boy Hygiene
+Tween & Teen Boy Hygiene

 Do you have a boy in your house?
-Not only are they getting ready for middle school, you might also like some help with their hygiene.
+Not only are they getting ready for middle school, they might also like some help with their hygiene.
 I’m far from an expert, but let me share things I’m learning about young men and hygiene: shampoo, body soap, deodorant, tooth brushing, fingernails, hair, and even the unibrow.
 For your convenience, I added an entire Boy Hygiene shopping list at the bottom.

 My son’s hair was starting to look quite greasy, even though he was showering every day.
 Too much hair product?
 Wrong shampoo?
 I wasn’t sure.
 I asked my hair dresser what to do.
 She recommended Clarifying Shampoo (any brand).
 It cleans out all residue that is built up.
 Who knew? (not good for processed hair though).
 Another recommendation she had was getting it highlighted because that helps dries it out.
 I doubt that will happen, unless he saves his money for it!